 Your business may grow fast enough for user-engagement issues to be masked.

-Focusing primarily on acquiring new users without performing cohort analysis to understand user engagement will have you running the risk of suffering a significant drop in user engagement as time goes on.
+Focusing primarily on acquiring new users without performing cohort analysis to understand What is User Engagement?
+User engagement refers to the interaction of users with a business’ product or service.
+The term is usually used as, however, the users being active.
+Especially… will have you running the risk of suffering a significant drop in user engagement as time goes on.

 Using Cohort Analysis for Improving Retention